uzh-dqbm-cmi/lab-website/content/opportunity/PhD_bioinformatics_call/index.md

 We are looking for a PhD candidate to expand our multi-national research team of bioinformaticians and data scientists at the University of Zurich working on cutting-edge translational research problems.
-The main project that the candidate will be responsible for (and which provides funding for the position) concerns the multimodal data analysis in colorectal cancer (ADD modalities).The candidate is expected to contribute to other on-going projects with regard to machine learning in genomics and bioinformatics.
+The main project that the candidate will be responsible for (and which provides funding for the position) concerns the multimodal data analysis in colorectal cancer (clinical records and multiomics).The candidate is expected to contribute to other on-going projects with regard to machine learning in genomics and bioinformatics.

 ### Required skills: